saikarna913/project-cns/securityguard/EXAMPLES.md

     0

 The first two lines of the batch file are invalid since 0 is an invalid time so the first line fails.
-Then the second line fails with `"invalid"` since John is not in the gallery.
+Then the second line fails with `"invalid"` since John is not in the campus.
 Here is a successful run with the time arguments fixed:

     $ cat batch